Itential Frequently Asked Questions

 Yes, Itential provides a freely available library of assets that cover a variety of popular use cases for both traditional networking and cloud networking and managing tasks in IT systems.
 These assets come bundled with documentation, workflows, and any other assets needed to get running quickly in the platform.
 The full library of Modular Workflows, Example Use Cases, Integrations, and Transformations are available from the Itential Automation Marketplace and integrated into the Itential platform so you can easily search and install assets as you need them.

-IAP supports multiple methods of providing self-service capabilities for a worfklow.
-Any workflow created in Automation Studio can be published in Operations Manager.
+Itential supports multiple methods of providing self-service capabilities for a workflow.
+Any workflow created in Design Studio can be published in Operations Manager.
 Operations Manager provides the ability to define the individuals and groups who can manage or run a workflow from within the platform.
-For self service capabilities outside the platform, a workflow published can also be accessed through a RESTful API so it can be integrated into other systems and processes, if so desired.
+For self-service capabilities outside the platform, a workflow published can also be accessed through a RESTful API so it can be integrated into other systems and processes, if so desired.

 Do I need to track data for automation and orchestration?